sam-parks/torus-direct-flutter/README.md

 import 'package:torus_direct/torus_direct.dart';
 ```

-Initialize TorusDirect with the verifier options you want:
+Initialize TorusDirect depending on the login you require:

 ```
  TorusDirect.setOptions(
         VerifierType.singleLogin.key,
         verifierName,
-        clientId,
+        <your-client-id>,
         LoginProvider.google.key,
-        verifier,
-        redirectURL);
+        google,
+        <your-redirect-url>);
 ```
+Logins are dependent on verifier scripts/verifiers.
+There are other verifiers including singleIdVerifier, andAggregateVerifier, orAggregateVerifier and singleLogin of which you may need to use depending on your required logins.
+To get your application's verifier script setup, do reach out to hello@tor.us or to read more about verifiers do checkout the docs.

-You can now use the TorusDirect to trigger a login with your verifier options:
+After initilalization, you can use TorusDirect to trigger a login with your verifier options:

 ```
 torusLoginInfo = await TorusDirect.triggerLogin();